domvm/domvm/README.md

 **Pattern C:** view-enclosing-model

-Continuing our steady march towards progressivly more monolithic components, you can enclose the views in the models to make each component more self-contained.
+Continuing our steady march towards progressively more monolithic components, you can enclose the views in the models to make each component more self-contained.
 You can also imperatively pre-init the views (vms), for example:

 ```js
 // view-enclosing OO components with imperative vm init